 1. Proximity brings your partner closer

-If your potential partner lives close by or is someone you meet everyday (in the workplace, building, etc), then the repeated exposure and contact will increase attractiveness.
+If your potential partner lives close by or is someone you meet every day then the repeated exposure and contact will increase attractiveness.
 This will result in better relationships as they become more familiar.
 Moreover, people become more attractive when a person expects to interact with them in the future.
 When you know you will be stuck with someone for a while, cognitive dissonance helps you see the good qualities and ignore or deemphasize their flaws.
 For example, when James Brossard analyzed marriage records in Philadelphia in the 1930s, he found that most marriages were between people who lived close by.